MythFinance/docs.myth.finance/dualSTAKE/src/rate.md

 - `Staked ALGO` refers to the `ALGO` deposited by users
   - Not including accumulated platform or node runner fees

+> ⚠ If you are integrating dualSTAKE rate calculations into your platform, make sure to account for asset decimals.

 ## Example

 Assuming the `oraALGO` dualSTAKE contract has: